Emblem21-OpenSource/flownote/README.md

 Applications initiate requests into Flows with the `request(httpMethod, httpRoute, parameters)` method. which will pass a request through the corresponding Flow.
 To simplify usage, Application instances can pass their `httpRequestHandler` method into any `http.createServer()` method and HTTP requests will map to Flows according to their method and route definitions.
 HTTP GET queries are converted into parameters automatically.

+### Browser-Friendly

+FlowNote can be ran in the browser as well!
+Go [here](https://cdn.rawgit.com/emblem21-opensource/flownote>/master/dist/index.html) and checkout the console and network tabs!
+If you'd like to test out the browser builds locally, run `npm run browser-test` and open `http://localhost:1000`.

 ### Domain Specific Language (Coming soon!)

 FlowNote is designed to bring the linguistic part of our brains to help reason about and design flow-based programming tasks.
 As a result, it has grammar.
 It's currently experimental, so check back later.
 To generate the following Flow: